Prices from £24.99

 Some triggers of rosacea may include:

-Untreated rosacea may become severe, causing complications such as eye infections (conjunctivitis) and nasal disfigurement (rhinophyma).
+Untreated rosacea can become severe, leading to complications such as eye infections (conjunctivitis) and nasal disfigurement (rhinophyma).

-If your symptoms are getting worse, you should speak to your doctor and discuss possible causes of your flare-ups and treatment options.
-There are a number of treatments available for rosacea, allowing you to find the one that works for you.
+If your symptoms are worsening, consult your doctor to discuss possible causes of your flare-ups and potential treatment options.
+There are several treatments available for rosacea, allowing you to find the one that works best for you.

-There is currently no cure for the condition, but there are a number of treatments available, such as Rozex, which have been proven to reduce the symptoms of rosacea.
+There is currently no cure for rosacea, but several treatments are available, including Rozex, which has been proven to reduce the symptoms of the condition.

 It is possible to manage rosacea without medicine by:

-Rozex should be applied twice a day - once in the morning and once in the evening - on the affected areas.
-Always follow the instructions of the doctor for your treatment.
+Rozex should be applied twice a day, once in the morning and once in the evening, to the affected areas.
+Always follow your doctor's instructions for your treatment.

 Before applying Rozex, wash the affected area with warm water and a mild soap.
 Pat dry before applying the treatment.